nyu-cso-005-fa19/hw03-sol/README.md

 ![Huffman code tree](code_tree.svg)

-For a given encoding tree, we obtain the encoding of a character by traversing the tree from the root to the leaf containing the character.
+For a given code tree, we obtain the encoding of a character by traversing the tree from the root to the leaf containing the character.
 Along the way, every time we take a branch to the left, we add 0 to the representation and every time we take a branch to the right, we